gauthelo/kallaama-speech-dataset/data/transcriptions/raw/transcriptions-srr/README.md

 ### Description
-This folder contains the original transcriptions of the recordings in Serer.
+This folder contains the original transcriptions of the recordings in Sereer.
 Transcription has been written using Transcriber tool.
-In **stm/** subfolder: transcriptions in STM format.
+- **stm/** subfolder: transcriptions in NIST STM format (.stm)
-In **trs/** subfolder: transcription in Transcriber format (.trs)
+- **trs/** subfolder: transcription in Transcriber format (.trs)